FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/06 Verify/verify.md

 ??? tip "Go through the QA checklists"

-    In Skills4EOSC T2.4 has developed a number of QA checklists that you and your external reviewer need to go through so that you can ensure high-quality learning materials.
+    In Skills4EOSC T2.4 has developed a number of QA checklists that you and your external reviewer need to go through so that you can ensure high-quality learning materials (see [Sánchez et al. 2023](https://doi.org/10.5281/zenodo.8305482)).

 ## FAIR or not FAIR, that is the question...